Sunday, March 23, 2025

 Friend: Sounds like you had it mapped out pretty well.

 Me: Well, I tried to be prepared, but things definitely changed once I started filming.
-One thing that I had to adjust was the lighting—it just wasn’t giving me the vibe I wanted, so I had to tweak that on the fly.
+One thing that I had to adjust was the lighting—it just wasn’t giving me the vibe I wanted, so I had to tweak that .

 Friend: Yeah, that’s always tricky.
 Was that the biggest challenge?